 - Two-thirds of under-5 deaths are post-neonatal and caused by simple preventable diseases, mainly pneumonia and diarrhea.
 Kenya missed its Millennium Development Goal (MDG) target to reduce the under-5 mortalities by two thirds between 1990 and 2015.

 Many of the under-5 deaths could be saved each year if proven interventions were taken.
 Such as making antibiotics for pneumonia, oral rehydration therapy for diarrhea, and treated mosquito nets to prevent malaria more accessible and affordable.

 The Shekinah Glory Community Clinic was built to tackle the “Orphan Crisis” by reducing the amount of deaths from curable and preventable illness.
 The clinic provides free and/or low-cost healthcare services accessible to the entire Rift Valley, so they can get well again, and take care of their children in their best health.

-The Shekinah Mission Community Clinic, which is located just behind the Ephraim Kinship, opened in Kitale, Kenya in October, 2015.
+The Shekinah Glory Community Clinic, which is located just behind the Ephraim Kinship Project, opened in Kitale, Kenya in October, 2015.
 Their goal is to save lives and bring healing to the local community.
 And their strategic location allows them not only to provide physical healing, but also to introduce their community to the hope of the Gospel and the grace of Christ.

 The clinic provides parents who may be overwhelmed by a medical burden or facing a terminal illness the opportunity to surround their children with love and a church-family while in the midst of hardship.
 The Ephraim Kinship family cares for and encourages the sick in their community, and if the parent should pass away the child stays at the Kinship Home in a loving, and godly family.